bereanarchive/bereanarchive/articles/biology/hiv-evolution.md

         <a href="http://www.pandasthumb.org/archives/2007/11/an-open-letter-9.html"> An Open Letter to Dr. Michael Behe (Part 7)</a>&nbsp; (Nov 16, 2007</li>
     </ol>
 </aside>
 Rather than by counting and extrapolating, some studies (not included above) measure HIV genetic diversity, and use that to estimate *effective* population sizes in the range of 450 to 10^5^ HIV ++virions++ per person.[^althaus-2005] These estimates "are many orders of magnitude lower than the census size--a result that has surprised and perplexed many in the HIV-1 community."[^tan-2005]

-However, models estimating effective population "are heavily influenced by variations in allele frequency" and should "be taken as a lower bound" with the true values "likely to be much higher."[^maldarelli-2013] This is because low genetic diversity in HIV leads to lower effective population size estimates.
+However, models estimating effective population "are heavily influenced by variations in ++allele++ frequency" and should "be taken as a lower bound" with the true values "likely to be much higher."[^maldarelli-2013] This is because low genetic diversity in HIV leads to lower effective population size estimates.
 Even if the real population size is much larger.

 Why would HIV have low genetic diversity?
 Because in each HIV infection, the HIV starts as only a small number of virus particles and then expands to nearly a trillion viruses.
 And rapidly expanding populations have lower genetic diversity.
-HIV is also subject to strong selection, and selection removes variants from a population.
+HIV is also subject to strong ++selection++, and selection removes variants from a population.

 Therefore since the effective population size is misleading, and since observation trumps such models, the observed population size estimates in the table above are more reliable.